BeMoreKinky Logo

 • A “supernatural CNC” scenario: being ravished by a “vampire” or “werewolf” (if you like a bit of fantasy flair, consent might be moot to a creature of the night).

-• A “prisoner of war/interrogation” scenario: heavy roleplay where one is a captured spy and the other interrogates them sexually for information.
-This can combine with bondage, forced orgasms, etc. It’s edgy and not for everyone (especially if someone has actual military trauma or such, avoid that).
-But it’s a scenario some BDSM folks explore.
+• A ”prisoner of war/interrogation” scenario: one is a captured spy and the other interrogates them sexually for information.
+This pairs well with bondage and forced orgasms.
+Skip this one if either partner has real military or detention trauma.

 More Posts